 |Author Gail Sheehy to Come to Campus

 (Feb.
-1, 2015) — Thanks to the 2015 Savannah Book Festival, Armstrong will host acclaimed author Gail Sheehy on campus on Friday, Feb.
+1, 2015) - Thanks to the 2015 Savannah Book Festival, Armstrong will host acclaimed author Gail Sheehy on campus on Friday, Feb.
 13 at 11:30 a.m.
-Sheehy will give a 40-minute presentation at the Student Union’s Ogeechee Theatre, followed by a 15-minute Q&A and book signing.
+Sheehy will give a 40-minute presentation at the Student Union’s Ogeechee Theatre, followed by a 15-minute Q and A and book signing.

 |University to Celebrate Black History Month In February

 (Jan.
 29, 2014) — Armstrong State University’s Office of Multicultural Affairs is pleased to announce the schedule for the annual Black History Month celebration, featuring a series of lectures, panel discussions, performances and more.

 |French Club To Host 7th Annual Francophone Film Festival Feb.
 12-14

 (Jan.
 22, 2014) — Armstrong’s French Club will host the 7th Annual Francophone Film Festival February 12-14 at the Ogeechee Theater, located in the Student Union at Armstrong State University, 11935 Abercorn St. in Savannah.